top of page

 Benefits of tempo runs

-The real main purpose of a tempo run is to increase your aerobic capacity, running at your fastest aerobic speeds (tempo run by my definition) is a great way to do this.
+The main purpose of a tempo run is to increase your aerobic capacity, running at your fastest aerobic speeds (tempo run by my definition) is a great way to do this.
 Increasing your aerobic capacity means more red blood cells, those red blood cells can carry more oxygen, your body utilises that oxygen better and the muscles require less oxygen as well, also your lung capacity increases- all of this makes running a fair bit easier!!!

 How do I know what pace to run?